Dread Delusion Review — Almost Dreadful, A Little Delusional

 6 dread delusion review questing

 Yeah, the quests suck.
-Universally, fetch quests with binary decisions at the end, if they even have that.
+Universally, they are fetch quests with binary decisions at the end.
+If they even have that.
 And the writing for them is… Well, it’s better than the quest design, but not by much.

 In fact, let’s get into the writing.
 Because it is weird.
 Unlike most of the rest of the game, I don’t hate how Dread Delusion is written.
-The writer is exceptionally good at character voice, is able to get some great lines across, and can convey some surprisingly effective and complex philosophical and moral themes.
+The game features some exceptionally good character voice, is able to get some great lines across, and can convey some surprisingly effective and complex philosophical and moral themes.
 In that way, I’m impressed by the writing.

-Except with how it connects to the game.
+Except for the fact that it ought to connect to the rest of the game.
 Because, while each individual dialog with a character is well-written, it is only well-written for the one scenario you find them in.
 Characters that aren’t part of a quest’s direct line don’t react to the world around them, or your actions, or the freakin’ god hovering above their heads (okay, fine, they lampshaded that one).
 Characters almost universally have 1 dialogue tree per location.
 It really ruins the fun that could otherwise be had, and seriously undermines your actions in the world.

 7 dread delusion review characters writing